 Further, changing certain terms, like support clauses, liability cap, indemnification obligations (just to name a few), can cause critical impact to your client.
 Try negotiating the terms to be attached as an exhibit rather than linked.
 This ensures that the terms you agree to at the time of signature are always in place unless you execute new terms with the vendor.
 If that doesn’t work, then you should attempt to add a clause stating that the SaaS vendor is required to provide prior written notice of material changes.
 After all, it’s the substantive changes that we really care about because they could potentially impact your client’s legal obligations or their business.
 If the vendor still won’t budge, then be sure your client has an easy way to exit or terminate the SaaS agreement if the vendor makes an unfavorable to your client or a change that your client doesn’t like.

-When a SaaS buyer purchases a SaaS product, they are licensing the IP rights from the SaaS vendor to the software and SaaS services that make up the platform.
-One of the biggest and most expensive risks faced by a SaaS buyer is that the SaaS product infringes on a third party’s IP, resulting in a lawsuit against the buyer.
+When a SaaS buyer purchases a SaaS product, they are accessing the software and SaaS services that make up the platform.
+One of the risks faced by a SaaS buyer (especially if there are components of the SaaS product that are installed on the buyer’s systems) is that the SaaS product infringes on a third party’s IP, resulting in a lawsuit against the buyer.
 It is extremely important that the agreement therefore include a third-party intellectual property indemnification clause whereby the SaaS vendor takes on any liability related to a third-party claim against the buyer asserting intellectual property infringement.
 The buyer purchases the SaaS solution relying on the vendor to have the proper authority to give them the right to use the solution.
 Thus, a SaaS vendor should stand behind their product if a third party sues the buyer for IP infringement.

 Once you have identified that the provision is included, dive further to determine what it covers.
 Are there exclusions or carve-outs to the SaaS vendor’s indemnity obligations?
 What damages and costs does the provision cover?
 What parties are covered?
 All of these details are important to review and consider as sufficient diligence to ensure your client is adequately protected.

-Sadly, blogs can only contain so much good information for you so here’s a few other provisions that deserve some extra consideration: limitation of liability (heads up, you’ll likely see a low cap for the SaaS vendor and no cap for the buyer), warranties, license grant and restrictions, and force majeure.
+Sadly, blogs can only contain so much good information for you so here’s a few other provisions that deserve some extra consideration: limitation of liability (heads up, you’ll likely see a low cap for the SaaS vendor and no cap for the buyer; you may even see a super cap for data breach damages), warranties, license grant and restrictions, and force majeure.